Garbage Schedule for 2023

 Meat and Veggie Truck

-The Meat and Vegetable truck will be back on October 8th.
-You can also order from their website greenleafmeats.ca
+You can order from their website greenleafmeats.ca

 Some of you had expressed interest in procurement thresholds for the Village.
 These are the levels of purchase for 2022 - 2023 for goods, services or construction for which the Village does not have to go through the tender process.
 The Village fits into the MASH Sector which is defined as regional, local, district or other forms of Municipal Government, school boards, publicly funded academic, health and social service entities.
 If you have any questions regarding this matter please contact the village office.